-The officers of administration who report directly to the President of the University are the Provost and Vice President for Academic Affairs, the Chief Financial Officer, the Vice President for Advancement, the Vice President for Student Affairs, the Vice President for Intercollegiate Athletics, the Associate Vice President for Marketing & Communications, the Vice President for Enrollment Management, the Vice President for Legal Affairs and General Counsel, and the Chief of Police.
+The officers of administration who report directly to the President of the University are the Provost and Vice President for Academic Affairs, the Vice President for Business Affairs, the Vice President for Advancement, and the Director of Athletics.

 In the President's absence, the Provost and Vice President for Academic Affairs acts on behalf of the President.